-The next shade was ‘Sea Grass’.
 This was probably my least favourite of the four, but I think this is more due to the fact that I loved the other green shade so much that this would just be the snubbed by default.
-I did like the smooth texture though and the colour is a lot more appealing in the light.
+I did like the smooth texture and found that the colour is a lot more appealing in the light.

-The consistency was a little thinner than the other shades but this is expected with lighter shade polishes.
+The consistency was a little thinner than the other shades but this is expected with lighter shades.
 I used two coats for this.

-The final shade I tried was ‘Wacky Wulnut’ (yep I was confused about the name too) the first thing I noticed about this was that the actual colour was a bit darker than what appeared on the bottle.
+The first thing I noticed about this was that the actual colour was a bit darker than what appeared on the bottle.
 Though I was a bit disappointed about this at first, I ended up really liking it and was really impressed with how glossy it was.

 This shade had the least chipping out of all four after about two weeks.
 I honestly don’t think you need to use 2 coats for this one, but two does provide a better coverage.